Closed form estimates for missing counts in multidimensional incomplete tables: Log-linear parametrization for 3-dimensional incomplete tables

 (e) $(\alpha_{.j.},\beta_{.j.})$ (NMAR for $Y_{2}$, MAR for $Y_{1}$) : \\ If $\hat{\beta}_{.2.} = 0$, then the MLE's are

-Next consider testing the hypotheses $H_{0}$: the proposed model (among Models 1-16 mentioned above) fits the data against $H_{1}$: the perfect fit model fits the data.
+The above method for obtaining closed-form boundary MLE's can be generalized to non-binary variables also.
+Next consider testing the hypotheses $H_{0}$: the proposed model (among Models 1-16 in the Appendix) fits the data against $H_{1}$: the perfect fit model fits the data.
 Let $L_{0}$ and $L_{1}$ denote the maximized log-likelihood functions under the proposed and perfect fit models respectively.
 Then the likelihood ratio statistic for testing $H_{0}$ against $H_{1}$ is given by